-LCD monitors have two thin sheets of polarised glass with a liquid crystal substance between them (also known as a substrate).
+LCD monitors have two thin sheets of polarized glass with a liquid crystal substance between them (also known as a substrate).

-At a basic level the variable electrical current that passes through the screen determines what colour and shade the pixels display, and where on screen exactly to display so the image you see make sense, and is clear etc. The backlight technology supports this process.
+At a basic level, the variable electric current that passes through the screen determines what colour and shade the pixels display, and where on screen exactly to display so the image you see make sense, and is clear etc. The backlight technology supports this process.

 How the pixels are instructed to change colour and shade, and at what speed (called the response rate), depends on the LCD technology in your monitor.
 The modern method is using a technology called an Active Matrix Display.